arifchou212/Web-Based-Inventory-Management-System-for-SME/README.md

 firebase emulators:start
 ```

-You need Firebase CLI installed and `firebase.json` configured properly.
+You must have the Firebase CLI installed and `firebase.json` configured properly.

 ---